-Whether you’re a seasoned adventurer seeking the thrill of a nearly 6,000-foot summit or a nature enthusiast yearning for breathtaking views of Lake Cushman, Hood Canal, and the eastern Olympic front, Mount Ellinor promises an unforgettable journey.
+Whether you’re a seasoned adventurer seeking the thrill of a nearly 6,000-foot summit or a nature enthusiast looking for breathtaking views of Lake Cushman, the Hood Canal, and the eastern Olympic front, Mount Ellinor promises an unforgettable trip

 Just a heads up!
 This post contains affiliate links which means I could earn a small commission at no additional cost to you.
 Thanks for your support!